Skip to Main Content

-These are the key databases that index the chemistry literature: journals as well as (in some cases) conference proceedings and patents.
-To get full-text articles (or request articles we don't have, via interlibrary loan), click the next to the article record (or "Link to Other Sources" in SciFinder).
+These are the key databases that index the chemistry literature--journal articles as well as (depending on the database) conference papers and patents.
+To get full-text articles (or request articles we don't have, via interlibrary loan), click the or button next to the article record (or the "Full Text" button in SciFindern).

 Databases for Journal Articles